Basic Science Physiology

 • Monro-Kellie doctrine: the cranial vault is a fixed volume; total volume of brain (~80%) + CSF (~10%) + blood (~10%) is constant → increase in one compartment requires decrease in another, or ICP rises

-• ICP waveforms: P1 (percussion) > P2 (tidal) > P3 (dicrotic) is normal; if P2 > P1 → decreased compliance → impending herniation
+• ICP waveforms: P1 (percussion) > P2 (tidal) > P3 (dicrotic) is normal; P2 > P1 indicates decreased intracranial compliance and elevated ICP risk.

 Causes of Raised ICP